 Now that your service or app is enabled in the Files app, you should be able to browse all of your stored files directly, without having to use a separate app.

-Of course, third-party services like Dropbox also have standalone apps that can handle your Camera Roll uploads automatically themselves as well.
+Of course, third-party services like Dropbox also have standalone apps that can handle your Camera Roll uploads automatically as well.

 How to send a photo or video to the Files app